 The group is conducting a clinical study to test the feasibility of using a smartphone-based electroencephalograph (EEG) system to diagnose patients with epilepsy in Bhutan, a small, land-locked country between China and India, and Guinea, a country on the Atlantic coast of Africa bordered by Mali and Sierra Leone.
-Funded by the Charles Hood Foundation and the Harvard University Asia Center and the National Institutes of Health (NIH).
+Funded by the Charles Hood Foundation, the Harvard University Asia Center and the National Institutes of Health (NIH).

 Resources for the Smartphone EEG project: